hkienle/trikka-discussion/README.md

 ## license

-All content is licensed with CC Zero, refer to [LICENSE.md](LICENSE.md).
+All content is licensed with CC Zero, refer to [LICENSE](LICENSE).
 This means that anything your content is also governed by this license, which basicallly means that you will waive your copyright!